philswatton/philswatton.github.io/resources/index.md

 - [The Witness](https://web.mit.edu/allanmc/www/borges.thewitness.pdf) - Jorge Luis Borges (1967)
 - [What the Tortoise Said to Achilles](/assets/pdfs/What the Tortoise Said to Achilles.pdf) - Lewis Carroll (1895)

+## Learning Resources

+I've benefitted a lot from online resources that others have made for learning, whether for my own interest or for to help me acquire skills useful in my working life.
+All of the following either collect recommendations or otherwise teach something useful.
+I haven't used all of these, but all of them seem useful.

+### Computer Science & Programming

+- [freeCodeCamp](https://www.freecodecamp.org/): great starting resource, especially for learning the basics of frontend web development
+- [CS50](https://www.edx.org/learn/computer-science/harvard-university-cs50-s-introduction-to-computer-science): free online version of Harvard's introductory computer science course.
+I can't recommend this enough: I think I only fully completed the C parts, but it really made the difference for me in learning how to code and in having some idea of what's going on.
+- [Teach Yourself Computer Science](https://teachyourselfcs.com/): curated list of textbooks and video lecture series on core computer science topics.
+Keeps the list minimal and targeted.
+- [OSSU Computer Science Curriculum](https://github.com/ossu/computer-science): much more expansive list of courses for learning computer science.
+- [Curated Programming Resources](https://github.com/Michael0x2a/curated-programming-resources/blob/master/resources.md): A very large list of courses and project tutorials organised by programming language.
+- [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/): covering the command line, development environments, version control, etc.
+- [Build Your Own Lisp](https://www.buildyourownlisp.com/): as title, in C.

+### R

+- [The R Language Definition](https://cran.r-project.org/doc/manuals/r-devel/R-lang.html): I don't actually check this much, but some intersting stuff here nonetheless.
+- [R for Data Science](https://r4ds.hadley.nz/): a good first resource on R. Very tidyverse focussed, however.
+- [Advanced R](https://adv-r.hadley.nz/): for understanding R as a programming language and not just as a tool for doing stats with weird error messages.

 ## Links

 Websites and webpages I return to again and again either because they are incredibly useful or because I enjoy them.